ivanalbizu/tortilla-talks/src/content/trick/markdown-style-guide.md

   Markdown content in Astro.
 pubDate: '2023-08-09T01:00:00+02:00'
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Edit Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings